-- Support collaboration among professionals working in fields of mental, emotional, behavioral health promotion and chronic disease prevention, treatment, and recovery. - Strengthen infrastructure for mental, emotional, and behavioral health promotion and mental, emotional, and behavioral disorder prevention. - Formalize collaborations with NYP Health Home and establish systems for networking and referrals. - Formalize linkages with NYP Health Home provider agencies. - Formal collaborations were established with a variety of community based organization that provide Health Home services to residents in and around the Westchester and Bronx regions.
-These organizations included but were not limited to: AIDS Service Center, The Bridge, Isabella Geriatrics, and Village Care. - All agencies were also connected and trained on the use of the Allscript's Care Director System.
+- Support collaboration among professionals working in fields of mental, emotional, behavioral health promotion and chronic disease prevention, treatment, and recovery. - Strengthen infrastructure for mental, emotional, and behavioral health promotion and mental, emotional, and behavioral disorder prevention. - Increase the network of NYP Health Home by at least an additional five provider organizations. - We continued our collaborations with a variety of community based organizations that provide Health Home services to residents in and around the Westchester and Bronx regions.
+These organizations included but were not limited to: AIDS Service Center, The Bridge, Isabella Geriatrics, Hebrew Home, and Village Care.
+In addition we expanded our Health Home network with the addition of Argus Community Inc., Create Inc., and Upper Manhattan. - Agencies' staff were connected and trained on the use of the Allscripts Care Director System.
 This system allows for documentation of care management activity, review of utilization, and referrals to participating programs.